ericfortis/final-cut-pro-scene-detect/README.md

 ## Command-Line Program

-Since the fcpscene.app doesn’t support batch processing, you can use the command-line program for that.
+The `fcpscene` command line program has more features than the GUI app.
+Also, it’s convenient for batch processing videos.

 <details>
 <summary>Details</summary>

-## Running the command-line</h2>
+## Example

 ```shell
 fcpscene ~/Movies/my-video.mp4